cs100/template-proposed-project/README.md

  > You also need to set up an empty project board by choosing the  “Automated kanban with review” option on Github.
 You should also have a Backlog and In testing columns added.
  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to:
- > * Create an "Epic" (note) for each feature and each design pattern and assign them to the appropriate team member.
-Place these in the `Backlog` column
+ > * Create an "Epic" (note) for each feature.
+Place these epics in the `Backlog` column
  > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
- >   * Create smaller actionable development tasks as issues and assign them to team members.
+ >   * Break down the "Epics" into smaller actionable user stories (i.e. smaller development tasks).
+Convert them into issues and assign them to team members.
 Place these in the `TODO` column.
  >   * These cards should represent roughly 7 days worth of development time for your team, taking you until your first meeting with the TA
  > * Schedule two check-ins using Calendly.
-You need to pick both time slots during your lab on week 8.
+You need to pick both time slots during your lab on week 6.
 Your entire team must be present for both check-ins.
  >   * The first check-in needs to be scheduled with your lab TA.
 During that meeting, you will discuss your project design/class diagram from phase II.
  >   * The second check-in should be scheduled with a reader.
 During that meeting you will discuss:
  >     * The tasks you are planning for the first sprint